 - Assessment methods

 - The participation in practicals is obligatory and registered.
-To get a credits a student has to pass 3 written tests: a) on Latin terminology (assessed individually by the teacher), b) on drug prescription (assessed individually by the teacher), c) multiple-choice test on knowledge of topics taught (more than half correctly answered questions required).
+To get a credits a student has to pass 3 written tests: a) on Latin terminology (assessed individually by the teacher)+ b) on drug prescription (assessed individually by the teacher), c)3 x multiple-choice test on knowledge of topics taught (score higher than 60% of maximum to pass).

 - Language of instruction

 - Further comments (probably available only in Czech)